ga-curriculum/responsive-design-v2/README.md

 This module provides a comprehensive overview of responsive web design, tailored for learners with a foundational understanding of web development.
 Starting with the basics, it introduces the core concept of responsive design and offers practical examples to analyze.

-For those looking to refine their skills, the Level Up content digs deeper into specialized topics such as creating a hamburger menu with pure CSS and learning new CSS math functions for more adaptive design.
+For those looking to refine their skills, the Level Up content digs deeper into specialized topics, such as creating a hamburger menu with pure CSS and learning new CSS math functions for more adaptive design.
 This module is essential for anyone looking to create more flexible, device-friendly websites.

 ## Content